-Not for the in-person graduate program, however, we do consider GPA and academic program rigor during our evaluation.
+- MS/PhD in Nutritional Sciences: We do consider GPA and academic program rigor during our evaluation.
+Competitive applications are above a 3.0 GPA.
 Additionally, the UConn Graduate School requires a min.
-3.0 GPA to hold a graduate assistantship.
-In contrast to the in-person graduate program, we do require a 3.0 GPA for the MS in Personalized Nutrition online graduate program.
+3.0 GPA to hold a graduate assistantship. - MS in Personalized Nutrition: We require a 3.0 GPA for the MS in Personalized Nutrition online graduate program.